bdnorris/DES-340/projects/project03.md

 [Mobile First](https://codemyviews.com/blog/mobilefirst)

-Fonts are up to you, but it would be best to stick to fonts available on [Google Fonts](https://fonts.google.com/), or [Squirrel Fonts.](https://www.fontsquirrel.com/)
+Fonts are up to you, but it would be best to stick to fonts available on [Google Fonts](https://fonts.google.com/), [Adobe Fonts/Typekit](https://fonts.adobe.com/) (if you have a CC account), or [Squirrel Fonts.](https://www.fontsquirrel.com/)

 <!-- ## Design 1: Idea #2